 "Crossing the highway?"

 "I didn't cross the highway, not the way you're thinking.
-I walked across Longwood Bridge, and then I approached the house through the trees.
-All the visible lights in the house were out, and I walked carefully on the deck, to keep the wooden boards from creaking."
+I walked across Longwood Bridge, and then I approached the rear of the house through the trees.
+There were no lights visible in the house, and I walked carefully on the porch, to keep the wooden boards from creaking."

 "Did you enter the house?"